elifesciences-publications/anisotropy/README.md

 ## Quick tutorial: going through each step

-1. Step 1: Obtain SPT data at multiple spatiotemporal scales
+1. **Step 1**: Obtain SPT data at multiple temporal scales
-   1. Here we will use the provided example data for U2OS C32 Halo-hCTCF, which is provided in the directory "UnProcessedExampleData" 2.
+   1. Here we will use the provided example data for U2OS C32 Halo-hCTCF, which is provided in the directory "UnProcessedExampleData" and contains data at 3 frame rates:
+      ~223 Hz, ~133 Hz, ~74 Hz.
+2. **Step 2**: Merge and QC the SPT data from many different single cells
+	1. Open script 'MergeQC_SPT_data.m' and click run.
+	2. Use the script to merge data from multiple cells.
+Dependent
+       function:
+	3. Adjust 'ClosestDist' to set the threshold in micrometers for when particles are too close and trajectories should be aborted.
+3.

 Update 2017-07-26